Assistant Professor, Art History

 Foster-Tanner Fine Arts Center West, Room 104

-Previously I was an Andrew W. Mellon Postdoctoral Research Fellow at Wits Art Museum, University of the Witwatersrand.
-I have taught at Florida Southern College, the University of Florida, the University of Illinois at Champaign-Urbana, the University of South Florida, Elon University, and for the Institute of African Studies at the University of Ghana in Legon.
 In my teaching I apply creative, experimental approaches to engage students.
-Since my research projects and publications focus upon cross-cultural issues and visual studies within global Africa and the Diaspora, I bring a unique perspective to courses on African, American, Diaspora and European art.
+Since my research projects and publications focus upon cross-cultural issues and visual studies within global Africa and the Diaspora, I bring a unique perspective to courses on African, American, Black Diaspora and European art.

-I curated the exhibition “Fancy Dress Masquerade” at Gallery 1957 in Accra which opened August 10, 2017; and the exhibition “A Single Bracelet Does Not Jingle,” featuring works from a recent donation of African art from the Samuel P. Harn Museum of Art at the University of Florida.
-The exhibition was held from October 10-December 8, 2017, in the Foster-Tanner Fine Arts Gallery.
-My students in African Art History assisted with the exhibition.
+In late 2017, I curated two exhibitions “Fancy Dress Masquerade” at Gallery 1957 in Accra, Ghana, from August 10-September 2, and “A Single Bracelet Does Not Jingle: Recent Donations of African Art to the Visual Arts Collection” in FAMU’s Foster-Tanner Fine Arts Gallery from October 10-December 8.
+Currently, my curated exhibition “Perceptions: Encounters with African Art” in the FAMU Architecture Gallery combines artwork from the collection with student work in the Visual Arts program studio courses.
+Students in my African Art History course have assisted with both of these exhibitions by writing labels, designing the exhibition space and participating in the installation and deinstallation.
 I have more than 12 years of experience working in museums, from intern to curator, at such institutions as the National Museum of African Art, Smithsonian Institution; Michael C. Carlos Museum, Emory University; Albany Museum of Art (Georgia); Samuel P. Harn Museum of Art, University of Florida; and Wits Art Museum, University of the Witwatersrand.
-I coordinate the Foster-Tanner Fine Arts Collection of African and Diaspora Art (link to page).
+I coordinate the Visual Arts program's Fine Arts Collection of African and Diaspora Art

 University of Florida, African Art History, Ph.D., 2010